syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ### Exporting unbound rows

-You can export unbound rows to excel by setting `CanExportUnboundRows` property as `true`.
+Export the unbound rows to excel by setting the `CanExportUnboundRows` property as `true`.

 {% tabs %}
 {% highlight c# %}